ghacks Technology News

 I have reviewed several file verification programs in the past.
 This includes File Verifier++ and SVF Ninja as well as HashTab a Windows Explorer shell extension and the command line tool Checksum Integrity Verifier.

-Checksum Control is a portable file verifier for the Windows operating system.
-Its portable nature makes it ideal for verification of backups on optical discs or external storage devices.
 Just create a file verification table of all files that you want to backup and put that list along with the Checksum Control program in the backup location.

 file verifier checksum control

 The actual checksum creation process is straightforward.
 Selevted SFV/MD-5 Create from the task list when the program starts.
 You can then add files or folders via drag and drop, or by selecting a root folder for the creation.
-The application supports a skiplist which basically is a blacklist of files that will not be included in the checksum creation process.
+All files in that folder and subfolders are processed automatically by Checksum Control once you hit the start button.

 Checksum Creation supports two types of checksums, SFV checksum files and MD-5 checksums.
 The latter are better suited for file verification purposes as it uses larger checksum values.